 The "CEMS Internship Guide" gives help and information on internship possibilities, visa and other regulations in each CEMS country.
 The document is available on www.cems.org

-Students planning to graduate in 2021 must start the internship by the beginning of September 2021 at the latest.
+Students planning to graduate must start the internship at the beginning of September at the latest.

 All CEMS graduates must have language competence in three languages, one of which is English and another which must be one of the CEMS languages.
 For the third language requirement a CEMS student is encouraged to step out of their comfort zone.
 For instance, if a student speaks English and French, the student may then use the third language requirement as an opportunity to discover another language outside of the Indo-European language family group, i.e. Chinese or Arabic.

 For more detailed information about language assessment, language combinations and preparation please refer to the download section on StudentWeb.

 Some of the CEMS requirements will be credited towards the HSG Master's degree.
 Details can be found in the 'CEMS credit transfer rules and guidelines' which can be downloaded on StudentWeb.

 The CEMS Career Forum, an exclusive CEMS recruitment and professional networking event, is a highlight event of the year and is held in mid-November.

 Students can participate in the Career Forum and in the interviews several times during their CEMS studies.
 Students are pre-selected for interviews with Corporate Partners prior to the event and upon submission of a formal application.
 Students are offered the chance to participate in accredited Skill Seminars during the Career Forum.
 Furthermore, CEMS has an online job market and an online CV database of CEMS students and alumni.
 These are exclusive for CEMS students, alumni and Corporate Partners and give a unique opportunity for networking, job and internship search.